LeunensMichiel/lowatter/src/markdown/pages/landing.md

       onderzoek staat het evenwicht tussen gezondheid en energiebesparing.

-      Als toekomstige spin-off van de Universiteit Gent kunnen we steeds rekenen op ondersteuning van de Universiteit en liggen we mee aan de basis van de meest recente wetenschappelijke ontwikkelingen.
+      Als deel van de Universiteit Gent kunnen we steeds rekenen op ondersteuning van de Universiteit en liggen we mee aan de basis van de meest recente wetenschappelijke ontwikkelingen.
     image: ugent.jpg
     lang: nl
   - title: Who are we?
     description: >-
-      LoWatter is a future spin-off of **Ghent University**.
-In recent years, scientific research has been carried out at Ghent University on Legionella in sanitary hot water systems.
+      LoWatter is a service of **Ghent University**.
+Ghent University has been conducting scientific research into Legionella in domestic hot water systems for many years.
 Central to this research is the balance between health and energy savings.

-      As a future spin-off of Ghent University, we can always count on support from the University and we are at the basis of the most recent scientific developments.
+      As part of Ghent University, we can always count on support from the University and we are at the basis of the most recent scientific developments.
     image: ugent.jpg
     lang: en